JuliaMath/Polynomials.jl/README.md

 #### Integrals and Derivatives

 Integrate the polynomial `p` term by term, optionally adding constant term `k`.
-The order of the resulting polynomial is one higher than the order of `p`.
+The degree of the resulting polynomial is one higher than the degree of `p`.

 ```julia
 julia> integrate(Polynomial([1, 0, -1]))